 Branches may apply (use form X1-05) to hold the examination locally on one of the above dates; there is no minimum number of candidates.
 Two invigilators are required to supervise the examination.

-Candidates who do not have a Branch nearby may sit the examination as a sole candidate, in which case at least one of the two invigilators must be a person of official standing in the local community (see: Guidelines for Invigilators X1-13; paragraph one of this sets out the restrictions on who can act as an invigilator).
+Candidates who do not have a Branch nearby may sit the examination as a sole candidate, in which case at least one of the two invigilators must be a person of official standing in the local community (see: Guidelines for Organisers and Invigilators X1-13; paragraph one of this sets out the restrictions on who can act as an invigilator).

 Applications to sit Unit 1, with the appropriate examination fee, must be received at the RSCDS office no later than seven weeks in advance of the date of the examination.